Frequently Asked Questions

 Applications will be available online beginning Dec.
 15 or the last weekday before Dec.
 15. All lottery-eligible applications received on or before Jan.
 15 or the first weekday after Jan.
 15 will receive equal consideration.
 Non-lottery applications submitted prior to April 1 will have equal consideration during a secondary selection process.

 Lottery results will be emailed by the end of February.
 You will receive a confirmation or waitlist email.
 If you receive a waitlist notification, your options will be included along with the status of all weeks.

-You must log in as a different user and submit a separate application with a paid deposit for each unit.
-At Michigania-Walloon, one-bedroom units have one queen bed.
 Two-bedroom units have one queen and two sets of twin bunks.
 Spouses and domestic partners cannot split up and request separate units.
-Each application needs a lottery-qualified applicant for the lottery.
+You must log in as a different user and submit a separate application with a paid deposit for each unit that you are requesting.
+Each application needs a lottery-qualified applicant to participate in the lottery.